mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-runtime.md

 The runtime consists of the following components:

 * **Platform core** – responsible for the correct startup and shutdown of your application and loading the required libraries and extensions
-* *Object cache* – handles the creation and removal of objects
+* **Object cache** – handles the creation and removal of objects
-* *Session manager* – manages the creation of user sessions and the cleanup of logged-out or abandoned sessions.
+* **Session manager** – manages the creation of user sessions and the cleanup of logged-out or abandoned sessions.
-* *HTTP server* – included in the Mendix Runtime to handle requests from the web and mobile client and to handle service requests
+* **HTTP server** – included in the Mendix Runtime to handle requests from the web and mobile client and to handle service requests
-* *Microflow engine* – executes your microflows and microflow activities
+* **Microflow engine** – executes your microflows and microflow activities
-* *Data layer* – persists and retrieves objects from your application database.
+* **Data layer** – persists and retrieves objects from your application database.
 Also responsible for creating and updating the database structures required to persist your data: the data layer supports a large number of different databases, and data is stored using common data model design best practices (for details, see section [9 What Databases Does Mendix Support?](../app-capabilities/data-storage#database-support) in *Data Storage*)
-* *Integration layer* – handles incoming and outgoing service requests for web services, REST APIs, app services, and OData
+* **Integration layer** – handles incoming and outgoing service requests for web services, REST APIs, app services, and OData
-* *Client API* – responsible for communication with web and mobile clients; the API is used to retrieve data, persist data changes, and execute microflow logic
+* **Client API** – responsible for communication with web and mobile clients; the API is used to retrieve data, persist data changes, and execute microflow logic
-* *Configuration API* – this JSON API is used by the Cloud Portal and container buildpack to configure the runtime
+* **Configuration API** – this JSON API is used by the Cloud Portal and container buildpack to configure the runtime
-* *Monitoring API* – this JSON API is used by the Cloud Portal and container buildpack to retrieve monitoring metrics
+* **Monitoring API** – this JSON API is used by the Cloud Portal and container buildpack to retrieve monitoring metrics
-* *Custom APIs* – this Java APIs is used to extend the Mendix Runtime (for example, with microflow activities or entity listeners)
+* **Custom APIs** – this Java APIs is used to extend the Mendix Runtime (for example, with microflow activities or entity listeners)

 ### 2.2 Client Architecture

 The Mendix Client is responsible for the user interaction and consists of a UI widget layer, a logic layer to execute offline logic, a data layer for offline storage.
-The diagram shows a schematicl overview.
+The diagram shows a schematical overview.

+{{% image_container width="400" %}}
 ![](attachments/client-architecture.png)
+{{% /image_container %}}

 The Mendix clients consist of the following components:

-* Communications layer - Exchanges metadata, session managements, and data with the Mendix runtime server.
+* **Communications layer** - Exchanges metadata, session managements, and data with the Mendix runtime server.
 Uses a secure json over http protocol.
-* Data layer - Manages the data used in the front-end.
+* **Data layer** - Manages the data used in the front-end.
 Based on the React Flux pattern to handle state and push changes to UI components
-* Logic layer - Handles data validations and more complex logic using nano-flows.
+* **Logic layer** - Handles data validations and more complex logic using nano-flows.
-* UI component layer - Manages widget lifecycle, communication between widgets, and provides out-of-the-box widgets.
+* **UI component layer** - Manages widget lifecycle, communication between widgets, and provides out-of-the-box widgets.

 #### 2.2.1 Mobile Client

 Mobile applications use the same HTML5-, CSS-, and React-based client architecture, but they are deployed using Apache Cordova.
 This framework enables mobile apps built using state-of-the-art web technologies to offer a great mobile user experience:

-* Accessibility – apps can be discovered in the standard device app store, installed on mobile devices, and be opened via an icon
+* **Accessibility** – apps can be discovered in the standard device app store, installed on mobile devices, and be opened via an icon
-* Offline availability – because the application is installed on the mobile devices (including all required resources and potentially cached data), end-users can use your Mendix app offline, and relevant app data is cached in a SQLite database on your device
+* **Offline availability** – because the application is installed on the mobile devices (including all required resources and potentially cached data), end-users can use your Mendix app offline, and relevant app data is cached in a SQLite database on your device
-* Support for native functionality – Apache Cordoba enables JavaScript applications to use native device functionality – this enables you to, for example, benefit from all the sensors available in your mobile device, like the camera and microphone
+* **Support for native functionality** – Apache Cordoba enables JavaScript applications to use native device functionality – this enables you to, for example, benefit from all the sensors available in your mobile device, like the camera and microphone

 For more details on Mendix mobile device support, see [Mobile Apps](../app-capabilities/mobile-apps).